jackdomleo7/Checka11y.css/README.md

 **A CSS stylesheet to quickly highlight a11y concerns.**

-An alternative testing method for accessibility.
+The first line of defence for testing accessibility.

 Designed to quickly highlight some common accessibility errors and warnings that can be easily and quickly rectified.